 Emptying the bin is easy and the transparent cover makes it easy to see when it is full.

-It comes with a 3-year warranty so even with the low price tag the makers believe enough in the product to offer a money back guarantee.
+It comes with a 3-year warranty so even with the low price tag the makers believe enough in the product to offer a money-back guarantee.

-It does work best on tiled and hard floor but struggles with carpet that is anything more than a low pile or flat.
-This goes back to the buying guide where I recommend really understanding what your needs are before a purchase.
+It does work best on tiled and hard floors but struggles with carpet that is anything more than a low pile or flat.
+This goes back to the buying guide where I recommend understanding what your needs are before a purchase.
 The low price tag might be attractive, but since it does have a couple of shortcomings it may not suit your needs.